 You might ask yourself, what do other companies do?
 The sad truth is that too many businesses either don’t test their websites or just do it poorly.

-They pay for price on the back end — high bounce rates, abandoned shopping carts, customer complaints and not enough lead forms or converted sales.
+They pay for it on the back end — high bounce rates, abandoned shopping carts, customer complaints and not enough lead forms or converted sales.

-Some folks just check it on their own computer/phone and call it done.
+Some folks just semi-test it on their own computer/phone and call it done.
 Who needs outsourced website testing services, right?

 While that’s better than nothing, it leaves you wide open for delivering a user experience that hurts your business.
 Let me make it simpler and easier for you with this report.